 Once the image is uploaded, try to access it in your browser to make sure it works.
 For example, if your web site is http://www.whatever.com, and you uploaded the image into a directory called images, and the image is called screenshot1.jpg, then the address to use would be http://www.whatever.com/images/screenshot1.jpg.
 Verify that the URL works and that it brings up the screenshot in your browser window.

 That’s it, you’re done.
 Now you can give that URL to other people so they can view it in their browser.
 If you copy and paste the URL into an e-mail and send it to them, they will then copy and paste it into their browser window to view the image.
-You can also copy and paste the URL into the message that you are posting on a forum, like the PC Q&A forum.
+You can also copy and paste the URL into the message that you are posting on a forum.

 Keep in mind that different forums handle URLs differently.
 In some forums the URL will automatically be turned into a hyperlink that can be clicked to open the URL in a separate browser window.
 Other forums will automatically download the image and include it in your forum post.
 While this is very convenient, it is important that your image is not too big, otherwise it might annoy people that have a slow dial-up connection and have to wait for your image to download.